Ahljenn/Ahljenn/README.md

 ## Greetings...

 I am Ahljenn (He/Him/His).
-I am a computer science student who is interested in full-stack software engineering.
+I am currently a computer science student who is interested in full-stack software engineering.
 I develop software targeted to aid individuals in an educational and health setting.

 > 🤔 I love to learn new technologies and build projects.
 >